translate/pootle/docs/features/virtual_folders.rst

 on the overview page will provide the units in priority order when translating in the editor.
-The priority sorting on the translation editor is calculated taking into account all the applicable virtual folders in the current location, including the not browsable ones.
+The priority sorting on the translation editor is calculated taking into account all the applicable virtual folders in the current location, including the not public ones.

 .. _virtual_folders#json-format: